-• Have the freedom to pursue independent research goals without formal mentorship;

-- Not previously have received a PCRP Health Disparity Research Award and/or Idea Development Award; and - Be an independent, early-career investigator within 10 years after completion of his/her terminal degree by the time of the application submission deadline (excluding time spent in residency or on family medical leave).
+- Have the freedom to pursue independent research goals without formal mentorship. - Not previously have received a PCRP Health Disparity Research Award and/or Idea Development Award. - Be an independent, early-career investigator within 10 years after completion of their terminal degree (excluding time spent in residency or on family medical leave).
 Time spent as a postdoctoral fellow is not excluded.
 Lapses in research time or appointments as denoted in the biographical sketch may be articulated in the application. - If working under another investigator, be eligible to apply for the New Investigator option provided the investigator can demonstrate that they have the freedom to pursue independent research goals without formal mentorship.
 Graduate students and junior postdoctoral fellows with less than 3 years of postdoctoral training by the application submission deadline are not eligible for this award.